Library Resource Center

 Please contact us at firstname.lastname@example.org to make arrangements for an online training session.

 IGI Global LibGuides are intended help libraries utilize IGI Global’s information science and technology e-books, e-journals, and videos.
 Librarians are able to copy our guides into their own LibGuides account or link to them from their library webpage.
 Not only does this save librarians time, but also makes our content more accessible to students and researchers which will increase usage.
 For more information, to request a specific guide, or to receive monthly LibGuide Alerts, please contact Beth Ellen Dibeler, Assistant Director of E-Resources, at email@example.com

 IGI Global Online Symposium Series

 IGI Global’s Online Symposium Series’ mission is to promote new techniques and technologies applicable to research and instruction and connect researchers to an international network of field experts.

 The Online Symposium Series connects you via your desktop with recognized leaders in computer science and information technology research.
 In this series of online seminars, well-known faculty and researchers share their knowledge and experiences on a variety of timely topics and discipline-specific issues.

 Participate in a Faculty-Led Online Seminar

-IGI Global’s Online Symposium Series’ Web site features a range of resources, including information about upcoming seminars, recorded seminars from previous virtual events, and a resource page for further information on topics covered in the virtual seminars.
+IGI Global's Online Symposium Series' website features a range of resources, including information about upcoming seminars, recorded seminars from previous virtual events, and a resource page for further information on topics covered in the virtual seminars.
 Browse and access these resources from this page.
-These seminars are free to all participants on the Elluminate platform coordinated by IGI Global’s Collaborative Technology Adviser, Dr. Janet Salmons.
+These seminars are free to all participants and coordinated by IGI Global's Promotions Assistant, Elizabeth Leber.
 All you need to participate in a virtual seminar is a computer with an internet connection.

 Utilize the Virtual Resources throughout your Academic Community